Frequently Asked Questions

 We recommend a minimum 3.0 GPA for basic science courses and a minimum 3.0 GPA for your last 60 hours of undergraduate course work to be competitive.
 These two GPAs are very important when we select candidates for interviews.
 We consider your entire application including your knowledge of the profession.
 We cannot make any predictions regarding a student’s chances of being accepted as there is no formula.
 Your academic performance is important, but the pool of candidates every year is unique and the selection process involves many factors beyond grades.

-How long is your Masters degree?
+How long is your Masters Degree program?

 Our Masters Degree program is 18 months (five consecutive semesters: May year 1 through December year 2), culminating in graduation with a Master of Prosthetics and Orthotics degree.
 Following graduation, graduates go directly to residency — one year in each discipline.